-The circular shape of the sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.
+The sensor housing, FreeStyle, Libre, and related brand marks are marks of Abbott.

-LIMITED WARRANTY SERVICES
+I IMITED WARRANTY SERVICES

 For questions or warranty service, contact Customer Service at 1-855-632-8658.
 Customer Service is available 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.